 How to Make Broccoli Cheddar Potato Soup

-Preparing the soup – Dice the onions and dice the red potatoes into bite sized pieces.
+- Step 1: Prep work.
+Dice the onions and the red potatoes into bite-sized pieces.

-Cooking the potatoes – In a large pot, heat olive oil over medium high heat.
-Brown potatoes and onions slightly above tender.
+- Step 2: Brown the potatoes.
+Heat the olive oil over medium high heat in a medium pot.
+Add the potatoes and onions, cooking until slightly above tender.
 Add salt to taste.

-Adding the broccoli – Add the broccoli to pot with potatoes and onions.
+- Step 3: Add the broccoli.
+Add the broccoli to the pot with the potatoes and onions.

-Thickening up the soup – Stir in corn starch until everything is coated evenly.
+- Step 4: Thicken up the soup.
+Stir in the corn starch until everything is coated evenly.

-Adding in the liquids – Add chicken broth and heavy cream to pot.
+- Step 5: Add in the liquids.
+Add the chicken broth and heavy cream to the pot.

-Simmering the soup – Bring to a simmer and add shredded cheese.
-Let simmer until thick.
+- Step 6: Simmer the soup.
+Bring the soup to a simmer and add shredded cheese.
+Cook until it thickens.
 Add salt and pepper to taste.

-Serving the soup – Serve hot.
-Enjoy it with crackers or a grilled cheese sandwich.
+- Step 7: Serve the soup.
+Serve the soup hot with crackers or a grilled cheese sandwich.

 You may also enjoy this Broccoli Potato Cheese Soup from Great Grub Delicious Treats.